ishakir/DSON/README.md

 Try it out with custom ruby objects too!

-*Parsing*
+**Parsing**

-Surrently should parse a DSON object given as a string.
+Currently should parse a DSON object given as a string.
 Not the world's best put together parse but should function reasonably with general DSON strings.
-Try
+Try:

     require 'DSON'